Skip to main content

 • “The graphics in this game are nice and in a cartoony style similar to Torchlight.”

-• “Game uses the Unity engine and it looks good; spells and skills have decent visuals, enemies are nice looking and have a good variety in looks and size from tiny to giant compared to your character.”
+• “Game uses the Unity engine and it looks good; spells and skills have decent visuals, and enemies are nice looking with a good variety in looks and size, from tiny to giant compared to your character.”

 • “Although it fits the art style, it definitely needs some improvements.”